compphil2mmae/compphil2mmae.github.io/content/de/research/aggregation/index.md

 Tuomisto, Hanna.
 2010.
 A consistent terminology for quantifying species diversity?
 Yes, it does exist. *Oecologia* 164, pp. 853–860.
 DOI: [10.1007/s00442-010-1812-0](https://doi.org/10.1007/s00442-010-1812-0]).

-## Contact
-For inquiries about the project, contact Felix Kopecky at <f.kopecky@kit.edu>.